free things to do in New York City

 Book Discussion | Building the Brooklyn Bridge, 1869-1883: An Illustrated History with Images in 3D (online)

 Green-Wood Cemetery historian Jeff Richman pesents his new book.
-Learn about how the Brooklyn Bridge came into being, its human drama, and what makes it so special.
+Learn about how the Brooklyn Bridge more came into being, its human drama, and what makes it so special.
 This program is an exciting opportunity to explore the origins of this remarkable local and international icon.
 Some images shared in the slideshow will be 3D anaglyphs—providing an immersive experience to step into the 19th century at time of the Brooklyn Bridge’s construction.
-RSVP by November 22nd to receive a pair of 3D glasses to accompany the program.
+RSVP by November 22nd to receive a pair of 3D glasses to accompany the program. less

 New York City, NY; NYC